NBS8523 : MBA Individual Project

 Outline Of Syllabus

-The Individual Project requires students to apply the knowledge and skills acquired across the MBA programme to the production of an individual research project report.
+The Individual Project requires you to apply the knowledge and skills acquired across the MBA programme to produce an individual project report.

-Students will be allocated an academic tutor and receive academic supervision to support independent study and to complete their Individual Project report.
+You will be allocated an academic tutor and receive supervision to support independent study and the completion of your individual project report.

 Learning Outcomes